-As a service oriented agency, most of the City's spending is for personnel.
-The City's largest program expense is for Law Enforcement services where contract costs are projected at over \$3.8 million.
-Excluding capital project expenses, personnel costs (including law enforcement) make up approximately 69% of all City spending.
+As a service-oriented agency, most of the City's spending is for personnel.
+The City's largest program expense is for Law Enforcement services where contract costs are projected at just under \$3.9 million.
+Excluding capital project expenses, personnel costs (including law enforcement) make up approximately 65.4% of all City spending.

 Aside from the law enforcement contract, health insurance and pension costs, as components of total personnel costs, have experienced the greatest growth in recent years and are projected to increase again this year.
-Total budgeted compensation costs, at \$4.6 million (not including \$1 million for pension trust start up, reflect an increase of approximately \$285 thousand or 6.1%.
+Total budgeted compensation costs, at \$ 5.6 million reflect an increase of approximately 13.7%.
+This includes pension, health insurance, salary adjustments as well as compensation estimates necessary to accommodate planned new positions.

 b.
-Projects and Programs: This budget will allow for the continuation of all existing City projects, programs and services.
+Projects and Programs: The 2019-20 budget will allow for the continuation of all existing City projects, programs and services.
 The menu of services provided by the City supports the City's mission statement, values and strategic initiatives that are aimed at maintaining and improving Carpinteria's small beach town attributes.
-Below is a list of significant projects, programs and services funded through this Budget.
+Below is a list of significant projects, programs and services funded through the budget.
 Detailed descriptions are included in the Capital Project appendix and various Department programs.